 648,818, while the estimated population of California in 2003 was

 35,484,453.
-Since in the Senate EVERY state gets 2 votes, that means that each senator in Alaska represents less than 325 thousand people, while each senator in California represents over 17 million.
-A lot more then his 5 to 1, it’s actually that going by the Senate alone, a vote for a Senator is nearly 55 times more potent in Alaska then it is in California.
+Since in the Senate, EVERY state gets 2 votes, that means that each senator in Alaska represents less than 325 thousand people, while each senator in California represents over 17 million.
+A lot more than his 5 to 1, it’s actually that going by the Senate alone, a vote for a Senator is nearly 55 times more potent in Alaska than it is in California.

 So why, if this is so, do I speak against Ben’s theory of a senate-deprived legislature?
 Because the point of the Senate is not to represent the American, but the state citizen.
 The point of the House of Representatives is to represent the American.
 And those 2 things really DO need to balance each other out.

 “Aren’t we all American?” you say?
 Well yes, but we are also members of our own states, and each state has its own system of Values and its own culture.
 And if all we had was the House of Representatives, then the needs of those individual cultures would be smothered by the values of other cultures.

 Rather than use Ben’s example states of California and Alaska, allow me to pick an example that hits a bit closer to home.
 Ben lives in Nevada, while I live in Texas.

 Texas has 32 members of the House of Representatives, Nevada only has 3.
 The reason for this is the difference in populations.
 There are an estimated

 22,118,509 people who live in Texas (or at least in 2003).
 There are only an estimated